-The Group has always cared for the poor and the community as a whole.
-During the Reporting Period, our community investment focused on assisting the underprivileged, through organising and participating in a great variety of social activities with various charity institutions.
+Our community investment focused on assisting the underprivileged, through organising and participating in a great variety of social activities with various charity institutions.
 For instance, we have visited the child welfare home and nursing home to show our care and concern to underprivileged children.
 We have also held free movie screenings in rural areas to enhance cohesion amongst local communities.

-In terms of financial support, Lisheng has made donations to the underprivileged and has provided sponsorships to promote health and higher living standards.
+We have also made donations to the underprivileged and have provided sponsorships to promote health and higher living standards.